Draft Mode

 Ruben's strategy goes with 100 q's.
 Fifty or sixty will get you there if you ask the right ones.
 And the key: don't make it a meeting.
 Send them the questions as a document they paste into Claude.
 Claude runs the session — asks one question at a time, pushes back on safe answers, asks for examples, goes deeper when something interesting surfaces.
 No comms person in the room.
 No recorder.
 Just them and Claude.

 The point is removing the performance pressure.
-A reserved person who won't open up across a conference table will often be surprisingly honest in a conversation with AI.
+Someone who won't open up across a conference table will often be surprisingly honest talking to an AI.

 The categories that matter most:

 Beliefs and hot takes (10 questions).
 What do they believe about the industry that most people don't?
 What conventional wisdom do they think is wrong?
-What hill would they die on?
-This is where the real POV lives — and it's almost never in their slide decks.
-The questions are designed to push past safe answers.
-If they write "we believe in putting the customer first," the follow-up question asks what that actually looks like when it's hard.
-When it costs something.
+This is where the real POV lives — almost never in their slide decks.
+The questions push past safe answers.
+If they write "we believe in putting the customer first," the follow-up asks what that actually looks like when it costs something.

 Voice and personality (10 questions).
 How do they sound when they're excited?
 What about when they disagree?
 Are they blunt or diplomatic?
-Do they use humor?
 The questions ask for specific examples.
 "Tell me about a time you disagreed with someone publicly — what did you say?"
 The answers here shape tone more than any brand guidelines doc ever will.

 Aesthetic crimes (10 questions).
 What content do they hate?
 What makes them cringe?
-What phrases do they never want associated with them?
-This is just as important as knowing what they like.
-From my own session I discovered I'd never use words like "revolutionary" or "streamline" — stuff I couldn't have told you if you'd just asked.
+This one matters just as much as knowing what they like.
+From my own session I found out I'd never use a word like "revolutionary" — stuff I couldn't have told you if you'd just asked.
 Everyone has these.
 They've just never been asked.

 Hard lines (10 questions).
 What won't they talk about?
-What approaches feel wrong to them?
 What's beneath them?
-You need to know these or you'll accidentally cross one and lose their trust.
+You need to know these or you'll cross one and lose their trust.

 How they actually communicate (10 questions).
-Do they write in short bursts or long paragraphs?
+Short bursts or long paragraphs?
 How do they use Slack?
-Do they use exclamation points?
 Emojis?
 Pull up their actual messages and look for patterns they can't see themselves.

 Beyond the role (10 questions).
 What would they write about if it had nothing to do with their job?
-What are they reading that shapes how they think?
-What do their friends say they care about versus their colleagues?
+What are they reading?
 This is the section that turns a company voice profile into a person's voice profile.
 Not everything they write will be about the business — and even when it is, the stuff outside the role is what gives the writing texture.

 The whole thing takes 60-90 minutes on their end.
-When the questions are done, Claude compiles everything into a structured voice profile — their beliefs, their patterns, their hard lines, a quick reference card of "always do this / never do this."
-The person sends you the finished voice-profile.md and the full conversation.
+When it's done, Claude compiles everything into a structured voice profile — beliefs, patterns, hard lines, a quick reference card of always-do-this, never-do-this.
+They send you the finished voice-profile.md and the full conversation.
 Profile goes in the folder.
 Raw answers go alongside it — you'll want them when the profile feels thin on something.

-Claude will get 80% right.
-The other 20% is where it smoothed out something important, missed a nuance, or organized something in a way that loses the feel.
+Claude will get most of it right.
+The rest is where it smoothed out something important or organized something in a way that loses the feel.
 You know this person.
 Edit it yourself.
 Trust your ear over Claude's structure.

 The Ongoing Feed: This Is Where Most People Stop